byronbytes/byronbytes/README.md

 # Byron

-👋 Hey, I'm Byron!
-My main career is programming and working with code.
-I code in C# and I use Visual Studio as my IDE.
+👋 Hey, I'm Matty, a programmer and tech enthusiast who wants to make the world a better place.
+I am mostly experienced with C# and WinForms.
+My two main IDE's are Visual Studio and IntelliJ Idea.
+I am also currently trying to learn Java and a few other languages that would help me make new projects.
+I also do YouTube, isn't that cool?

 ## About Me
 I am currently developing software for my own business called LiteTools.
 You can visit our site at https://litetools.net.
 I can't think of some about me details, so I will update this later.